 Cloud-based or remote on-premises endpoints and repositories that you'll need:

 - A Git source code repository where developers check in their code.
-Code Stream pulls the latest code into the pipeline when developers commit changes.
+Automation Pipelines pulls the latest code into the pipeline when developers commit changes.

 - A Docker endpoint for the Docker build host that will run the build commands inside a container.